-Advisers: There is too much information to know and do.
-Your members are your key to tackling the FCCLA knowledge that can overwhelm you.
+Advisers: Your members are your key to tackling the FCCLA knowledge.
 Select a committee for each set of tasks.
 Let your members take the lead!

 Taking the Lead